 The dreaded UK Driving Test

 Marina passed her driving test, in her own car, at second attempt.
-She had a Ford Escort Estate in Electric Blue, plate number VGS 116L, and her dear godfather Peter took lots of time to coach her so she would be certain of success second time round.
+She had a Ford Escort Estate in Electric Blue, plate number VGS 116L, and her dear godfather took lots of time to coach her so she would be certain of success second time round.
 As soon as she had her licence she started driving nearly every day…and still does.

-The first test did not go too well – she is uncharacteristically quiet on how many different things she failed on – but it was a higher number than her total number of stucks on her first offroad drive behind the wheel of the FJ!
+The first test did not go too well – Marina is uncharacteristically quiet on how many different things she failed on – but it was a higher number than her total number of stucks on her first offroad drive behind the wheel of the FJ!

 Also in the 1980s

 CPC in National and International Road Traffic Operations

 Not really driving but during this decade she passed her Certificate of Professional Competence in Road Traffic Operations (CPC) for both national and international operations.
 This means she could be a transport manager anywhere in the EU.

 She have never driven a truck though, but it is on her bucket list!

 First Offroad Drive

 First offroad drive with Marshal Urs and AD4x4.
 You might notice that she started offroad driving before she even moved here – her husband worked in the UAE from 2007 and they could not wait to get sand under the wheels of their 3.0L SWB Pajero.
 The car was somewhat underpowered and her driving skills were not what they are today but nevertheless she caught the bug and started counting down the weeks then days until her move to Al Ain in 2009!